 - and Bergamot

 Those are my favorite oils for helping me destress, and I use them all in different ways.
-For anyone new to essential oils, I recommend starting with Stress-Away, Lavender, or Frankincense, since they already come in your starter kit.
-If you don’t have one and want to get started, check out this post for more info!
+For anyone new to essential oils, I recommend starting with Lavender or Frankincense, since they are so versatile!